 The schools featured below offer at least one of the IB's four programmes: the Primary Years Programme (PYP), Middle Years Programme (MYP), Diploma Programme (DP) and Career-related Programme (CP).
 You can use the search filter below to look for schools that offer one programme in particular.

-The Council of International Schools (CIS) has 48 member schools across the public and private sectors, of which 36 are accredited.
-A total of 18 schools are authorised to offer three IB programmes, including Woodcroft College, near Adelaide, and Wesley College Melbourne, which gained authorisation to teach the Middle Years Programme at its Glen Waverley Campus in 2017.
+The Council of International Schools (CIS) has 20 accredited member schools across the public and private sectors.
+A total of 15 schools are authorised to offer three IB programmes, including Wesley College Melbourne which gained authorisation to teach the Middle Years Programme at its Glen Waverley Campus in 2017.

 A major destination country for international students seeking education in English, Australia offers expatriate parents a myriad of options across its independent, Catholic and public school sectors.